SophisticatedStupid/Modern-Minimalist-Portfolio-w-AI-Powered-QnA-ChatBot/README.md

   - Release your source code under AGPL, OR
   - Contact the author for a commercial license.

-I believe in open sharing — but also in fair credit and contribution.
+I believe in open sharing, but also in fair credit and contribution.

-Respect the OG, and we’ll build together.
+_**Respect the OG, and we’ll build together.**_